JesseEmond/theoretical/merge/README.md

 At this point I decided to read up on the problem a bit more, to see if there were theoretical tools that I was missing to find a solution.
 I ended up finding resources on the problem itself, with [this stackoverflow question](https://stackoverflow.com/q/2126219) standing out.

 Turns out this isn't exactly a trivial problem (one that I'll see in TAOCP Vol. 3!), and likely not one one would encounter in an interview.
-The stackoverflow answers link to some relatively old papers that address it, and give some very helpful ideas to solve it, from *Kronrod*:
+The stackoverflow answers link to some relatively old papers that address it, and give some very helpful high-level ideas to solve it, from *Kronrod*:

 - Divide in blocks of `sqrt(N)`;
-- Use last `sqrt(N)` of biggest numbers as buffer;
+- Use last `sqrt(N)` of biggest numbers as a buffer;
 - Sort blocks by their first number;
-- Selection sort has a predictable number of moves (`N`).
+- Remember that selection sort has a predictable number of moves (`N`).

 At this point, I stopped reading to try and use those hints to come up with the rest of the algorithm on my own (what follows).
 The time spent thinking about the problem thankfully proved to be useful, because it was then much more straightforward to combine those hints with the tricks I developed while working on the problem.